solairen/salarycalculator/.github/ISSUE_TEMPLATE/problem_report.md

     2.

 **Actual behavior**
-A clear and concise description of actual behavior
+A clear and concise description of actual behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.